 Corneal transplantation, also known as corneal grafting or penetrating keratoplasty (PKP), is a surgical procedure typically performed by an Ophthalmologist with cornea subspecialty training.
-Parschauer Eye Center is pleased to have Dr. Eric Dudenhoefer on our staff.
-He is an Opthalmologist who specializes in corneal surgery.
+Parschauer Eye Center is pleased to have Dr. Eric Dudenhoefer and Dr. Kristina Thomas on our staff.
+They are Opthalmologists who specializes in corneal surgery.

 During PKP, a damaged or diseased cornea (the front “window” of the eye), which can no longer transmit light properly to the inner structures of the eye, is replaced by donated homologous corneal tissue.
 The diseased tissue is surgically removed from the eye and the new, healthy tissue is carefully sewn into place using sutures that are finer than a human hair.
 This procedure creates a new, clear window in the front of the eye allowing clearer vision to be restored, if the other ocular structures are healthy.
 Currently over 40,000 PKP’s are performed each year in the United States.
 Of all organ transplantation performed today, including heart, lungs and kidney, corneal transplantation is by far the most common and successful.